1. DEBT SOLUTIONS

 • Whether you have any other financial obligations, such as child support or alimony

-What Is a Debt-Management Plan?
+What Is a Debt Management Plan?

-Debt management programs (DMPs) are customized debt repayment plans brokered between the credit counseling agency and your creditors.
+Debt management programs (DMPs) are structured debt repayment plans brokered between the credit counseling agency and your creditors.
 The lower interest rates they can negotiate (typically through pre-arranged agreements) are referred to as a “concession rate.”
 The DMP includes a legally binding contract.
-You agree to make a specific monthly payment, typically at a lower interest rate, until the debt is paid off (two to five years on average).
+You agree to make a specific monthly payment, typically at a lower interest rate, until the debt is paid off (three to five years on average).

 You pay an initial set-up fee and monthly payments.
 During the plan period, the credit counseling agency collects “fair share” payments from the creditors per their agreements.
 Steer clear of agencies that have hidden fees, ask for “voluntary” contributions on top of the usual fees, charge for educational services, or ask for personal details before they fully explain their services.